PGCE with QTS Secondary Modern Languages

 This course is open for applications

-The Secondary Postgraduate Certificate in Education is a one academic year (36 week) course that trains graduates to be secondary school teachers of Modern Languages.
+The Secondary Postgraduate Certificate in Education (PGCE) is a one-year (36 week) academic course that trains graduates to be secondary school teachers of Modern Languages.

 Find out why you should train to teach with us.

 The PGCE programmes are part of the Department of Education and Childhood, within the Initial Teacher Education cluster.